Carson Primary Community Library for Ghana

 We want to start a library in Africa because...

-Many places in Kenya do not have access to a working library.
+Many places in Ghana do not have access to a working library.
 We would like to expand a love of reading around the globe.
 The community being served by the library will develop increased literacy and empower the citizens of the community.

 About our African Partners...

-We are starting a library in Kenya.
-We do not currently know the location of our library, but will update the location as soon as possible.
+We are starting a library in Ghana We do not currently know the location of our library, but will update the location as soon as possible.
 Our library will be a primary community library, which will include 2/3 primary books (preschool-4th grade) and 1/3 secondary books (4th grade-8th grade).
 It will also include books that serve the community, such as books about farming and agriculture, and teacher resources.
 This library will really help a community.

 Please contribute these kinds of books...